anamba/docker-amber/README.md

 Docker Hub: [anamba/crystal-amber-dev](https://hub.docker.com/r/anamba/crystal-amber-dev/)

 Based on Phusion's excellent, developer-friendly [baseimage-docker](https://github.com/phusion/baseimage-docker) image.
-Based on Ubuntu 18.04 LTS Bionic (but may switch to Focal in the near future).
+Now based on Ubuntu 20.04 LTS Focal.

 If this image becomes out of date due to a new Amber or Crystal release, please open an issue.